 The Hero Fund Grant pays for initial vetting of shots and spay/neuter when a dog is rescued from a chain, a pen, or is freed from some other horrendous situation in which his/her basic right to freedom and love is withheld.

 Dogs Deserve Better, Inc. is now almost two years into our project to build the Good Newz Rehab Center on the site of Michael Vick's former Bad Newz Kennels.
 We have received state approval, and thanks to two bequests, have been able to PAY OFF our building and 16 acres.
 We are currently fundraising to build a wing onto our existing facility to enable us to rescue more dogs while we raise the amount needed to create our state-of-the-art facility.

 After this facility is built, we will renovate the current structure into a low cost vet clinic to benefit the local community.

-Through these bequests, we were also able to set aside a fund of $20,000 (which climbed to $30,000!) to pay vet bills for chained and penned dogs that OTHER INDIVIDUALS or GROUPS RESCUE and take physical custody of while we can continue our quest for a facility at the Good Newz Rehab Center and continue our rescue from foster homes across the country.
+Through these bequests, we were also able to set aside a fund of $20,000 (which climbed to $30,000, and now with your donations over $40,000!) to pay vet bills for chained and penned dogs that OTHER INDIVIDUALS or GROUPS RESCUE and take physical custody of while we can continue our quest for a facility at the Good Newz Rehab Center and continue our rescue from foster homes across the country.